Rjmoodie/yardpass-upgrade/STRIPE_FRAUD_PREVENTION.md

 # Stripe Fraud Prevention Configuration

 ## Overview
-This document outlines the fraud prevention measures to implement in your Stripe account and YardPass codebase.
+This document outlines the fraud prevention measures to implement in your Stripe account and Liventix codebase.

 ## ⚠️ Critical Security Measures